nickcox/cd-extras/docs/navigation.md

 setocd RECENT_DIRS_FILE $env:APPDATA/.recent-dirs
 ```

-The size of the datastore - whether persisted or not - is configured with the `MaxRecentDirs` option.
+The normal maximum size of the datastore - whether persisted or not - is configured with the
-Once the limit is reached, the least recently entered directories are discarded after every directory
+`MaxRecentDirs` option.
+Every bookmark is retained, even when the bookmarks alone exceed that value.
-change although bookmarked directories are never dropped.
+Any remaining capacity is used for the most recently entered non-bookmarked directories.

 You can manually remove entries with the `Remove-RecentLocation` command or by using the `-Prune`
 switch with `Set-RecentLocation` and `Set-FrecentLocation`.
 This command expects a parameter,